Frequently Asked Questions

 Every measurement will be subject to a margin of doubt.
 For example, a patient may attend for semen analysis and have a sperm concentration of 15 M/ml and then attend for a repeat evaluation and attain a result of 17 M/ml.
 Approximately, a 10% difference may be expected when comparing two successive semen evaluations for concentration or motility.

-"Patient Question" - I have had a vasectomy reversal and have been asked to book and appointment for semen analysis?
+"Patient Question" - I have had a vasectomy reversal and have been asked to book an appointment for semen analysis?
 Why can’t I drop the sample off in the normal opening hours?

 Routinely an extra specialised test (anti-sperm antibody test) will be requested if you have recently undergone a reversal.
 This will look to see if your semen sample has the presence of antibodies.
 Antibodies can cause problems with the sperm motility and their fertilisation capacity after a certain amount of time.
 For this test it is essential that the sample is examined quickly after production.
-We therefore ask you to book an appointment (usually on a Thursday morning) to produce the sample at the unit, allowing rapid evaluation.
+We therefore ask you to book an appointment (usually on a Thursday morning) to produce the sample at the unit, allowing rapid evaluation by calling the IVF unit on 01482 382648.

 "Patient Question" - I have had a vasectomy, why do I have to wait 12 weeks and produce 20 ejaculations before bringing in a sample for analysis?